junegunn/vim-github-dashboard/README.md

 let g:github_dashboard['api_read_timeout'] = 20

 " Do not set statusline
-" - Then you can customize your own statusline with github_dashboard#statusline() let g:github_dashboard['statusline'] = 0
+" - Then you can customize your own statusline with github_dashboard#status() let g:github_dashboard['statusline'] = 0
 ```